headius/to_source/README.md

 AST (a tree of org.jrubyparser.ast.Node subclasses) has a #to_source method.

-This library could be safely used from native Ruby implementations as well by calling through RJB, though I have not tested that my use of Java APIs is 100% compatible with RJB.
+This library works from RJB as well, though I have not done much testing there.
+RJB does not appear to be able to decorate an individual Java class (and cascade to its subclasses) so instead we just open the one RJB proxy superclass.

 jrubyparser is at https://github.com/jruby/jruby-parser